 Hurricane Maria's path: Track the storm here

-Now a Category 1 storm, Hurricane Maria continues to move slowly northward as of Monday morning.
+A Category 1 storm, Hurricane Maria continued to move slowly northward Tuesday morning, with large swells affecting parts of the east coast.

-Forecasters said Maria will move "well east" of the southeastern coast of the U.S. over the next few days.

 Here's what you should know about Maria’s path.